vahidalvandi/v2ray-docker-compose/README.md

 Some CDN services don't offer unlimited traffic for free plans.
 Please check [CDN Free Plans](https://github.com/miladrahimi/v2ray-docker-compose/discussions/89).

+You don't need to turn the cloud (proxy) on in your CDN (step 9) when the Internet is not blocked.
+When it's off, clients connect to the server directly.
+CDN services also don't charge you any fee.

 #### V2Ray as Outline Bridge Server

 Moved here: [Outline Bridge Server](https://github.com/miladrahimi/outline-bridge-server)